Myvar/icos-dev/api-docs.md

 chmod +x build.sh
 ./build.sh

-echo "you can now apply the Kubernetes sepc file in the build directory"
+echo "you can now apply the Kubernetes spec file in the build directory"

 cd ..